-This proposal is expected to:
+This proposal is projected to:

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the proposed rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would convert nearly 100% of the gas into usable heat.
+Starting in 2029, the proposed rule would demand all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would combust nearly 100% of the gas into usable heat.

 But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can lower your monthly energy bills.
+Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces